 Knockloughrim Primary School staff are committed to providing equal access for all our pupils to a broad and balanced educational experience based on the Northern Ireland Curriculum.

 We recognise that some pupils during their school career may have special educational needs and/or a disability.
 In the interests of these children, we will endeavour to make every reasonable arrangement to provide for their individual needs.

 The legislation that currently governs practice regarding children and young people (C&YP) with special educational needs (SEN) is the Education Order (1996).
-The current Code of Practice on the Identification and Assessment of SEN (1998) provides guidance on how the legislation is to be delivered in schools.
+The current Code of Practice on the Identification and Assessment of SEN provides guidance on how the legislation is to be delivered in schools and was published in 1998.

-SENDO (2005) increased the rights of Children and Young People with SEN and/or disabilities to be educated in mainstream schools and aimed to ensure that children with disabilities were not disadvantaged compared to their peers in school.
-This included the school being proactive in areas such as ensuring that we are prepared with an adapted environment and differentiated curricula for all children who may wish to attend Knockloughrim Primary School, including those with SEN/Disabilities.
+SENDO (2005) increased the rights of C&YP with SEN and/or disabilities to be educated in mainstream schools and aimed to ensure that children with disabilities were not disadvantaged compared to their peers in school.
+This included the school being proactive in areas such as ensuring that the school is prepared with an adapted environment and differentiated curricula for all children who may wish to attend, including those with SEN/Disabilities.